jdelic/consul-smartstack/README.rst

 =========================== ==================================================
 smartstack:mode:TYPE        The haproxy mode to use for this service.
 Can be
                             any haproxy supported mode.
+Default: ``tcp``.
-Default: ``tcp``. smartstack:port:PORT        An optional override for the service's IP port. smartstack:protocol:PROT    Used to configure the external load balancer role.
+                            This is only used in the internal smartstack templates. smartstack:port:PORT        An optional override for the service's IP port. smartstack:protocol:PROT    Used to configure the external load balancer role.
                             Can be ``http`` or ``https`` or ``sni`` depending